sbernauer/hudi-blog-schema-evolution/README.md

 ---
 title: "The schema evolution story of Hudi"
-excerpt: "Evolve Avro Schema to keep data up with business"
+excerpt: "Evolve schema to keep data up to date with business"
 author: sbernauer
 category: blog
 ---